Today: Use gentle persuasion – I Ching

 Today: I Ching

-Today: Proceed self assured with new ventures – I Ching
+Today: proceed with devotion and humility – I Ching

 Read the text from Richard Wilhelm's translation of the I Ching